If we try to focus on everything, we focus on nothing. ― Andy Grove

 See how each OKR is connected across the entire organization with our Goal Tree

 Motivate individuals and teams with continuous feedback and status updates

 Make OKRs part of daily work

-The Leapsome platform goes one step further by connecting all of the relevant tools, such as One-on-One Meetings, Performance Reviews, and Continuous Feedback, to build a continuous cycle of performance management and personalized learning that boosts engagement at work and the success of your company.
-With Leapsome, you can seamlessly integrate OKRs as part of your everyday life at work, so that you focus on what matters most every single day.
+The Leapsome platform goes one step further by connecting all relevant tools (such as One-on-One Meetings, Performance Reviews, and Continuous Feedback) to build a continuous cycle of performance management and personalized learning that boosts engagement at work and the success of your company.
+With Leapsome, you can seamlessly integrate OKRs into your everyday routine, so that you focus on what matters most every single day.